bmcculley/openbsd_ports/python/3.7.0b2/readme.txt

-In order to build with ssl support you'll need to make sure that your system has libressl version 2.7 or openssl 1.0.2
+In order to build with ssl support you'll need to make sure that your system has libressl version 2.7 or greater

 See more info: